Modern Slavery Act 2015

 Groups Affected

-• Employers of Domestic Workers: Employers will need to be aware of and comply with the new rules regarding worker rights and visa renewal processes.
+- Employers of Overseas Domestic Workers: Employers will need to comply with the new regulations regarding visa renewals and worker rights, potentially incurring increased costs for managing their staff's immigration status.

 Powered by nyModel